About the Comprehensive and Progressive Agreement for Trans-Pacific Partnership

 - strong provisions that help protect and advance Canadian interests, such as the protection of the environment, labour rights and preservation of the right to regulate in the public interest, while enhancing trade and investment with CPTPP markets.

-- an ambitious outcome that sets a new standard for rules on trade and investment in the Asia-Pacific region and promotes and reinforces Canada’s commitment to the rules-based international system and global free trade.
+- an ambitious outcome that sets a new standard for rules on trade and investment in the Indo-Pacific region and promotes and reinforces Canada’s commitment to the rules-based international system and global free trade.

-For more information about the benefits or outcomes of the Agreement for specific sectors or regions of Canada, please see our dedicated CPTPP factsheets, which can be accessed from the CPTPP homepage.
 Learn more about each section of the Agreement and their key outcomes through our chapter summaries.

 Implementation and ratification